Overcoming Language Barriers: Multilingual Analysis of the 2023 Swiss Privacy Law's Impact: Policies Before and After the Revision

-The group-wise summary statistics for August and October are depicted in Table \ref{tab:summary_statistics}.
-We can observe that there are more than 5\,000 websites in each group and that German is the predominant language in all three groups.
-We can also observe that the prevalence of privacy policies increases by more than 5 p.p. in the \texttt{CH} and \texttt{CH \& EU} groups, with a minimal increase of 1.6 p.p. in the \texttt{EU} group; a foretaste of the findings to come.
-Table \ref{tab:policy_length} shows the group-wise differences in median word counts.
-As expected, the \texttt{EU} policies remain similarly long, while both the \texttt{CH} and the \texttt{CH \& EU} policies increase in median length by around 300 words.
-The increase is proportionally larger for the \texttt{CH} group.
+Our analysis ultimately builds on a total of 35,473 websites observed at two time points: August 2023 (immediately before the entry into force of the revised FADP) and October 2023 (one month thereafter).
+The set of websites is held constant across both snapshots; however, the presence of a detectable policy varies between August and October.
+A valid policy was detected for 12,458 websites in August (35.1\%) and for 14,333 websites in October (40.4\%).
+As we discuss below, the Swiss privacy law revision constitutes a likely driver of the increased policy adoption.
+All subsequent analyses are conducted on the detected policies within each respective snapshot.

+The prevalence of detected policies increases between August and October in all groups (see Figure~\ref{fig:dataset-construction}).
+However, this increase is strikingly more pronounced in the Swiss-facing groups (\texttt{CH} and \texttt{CH \& EU}) than in the \texttt{EU} group.
+This suggests differential dynamics around the reform period, indicating that the revised FADP may have driven some Swiss-facing websites without a policy to create one in order to comply with the FADP's disclosure requirements.

+We next examine policy length as a coarse proxy for textual changes.
+Median word counts remain nearly constant in the \texttt{EU} group (+14 words), while policies in \texttt{CH} and \texttt{CH \& EU} increase by approximately a median of 300 words (see Table~\ref{tab:policy-length} in Appendix~\ref{app:policy_length}).
+The relative increase is marginally larger in the \texttt{CH} group.

-We also analyzed whether the GDPR and the FADP were explicitly mentioned in policies.
-To check for such mentions, we created multilingual lists of terms terms for both laws (e.g., "DSGVO" for the GDPR, or "235.1", the FADP's official compilation number; see Appendix \ref{app:laws_terms} for the full list).
-The most striking finding from Table \ref{tab:gdpr_mention} is the comparatively much higher proportion of GDPR references in all Swiss-facing websites as opposed to the FADP.
-This is an indication of a Brussels Effect not only for websites with an EU presence (\texttt{CH \& EU} group), but also for the ones that have no very few EU users (\texttt{CH} group).
-The other notable finding is the increase in the mentions of the FADP in all Swiss-facing websites, which together with the word count increases already point at a noticeable effect of the FADP revision.
+Finally, we analyze explicit references to the GDPR and the FADP in policy texts (Table~\ref{tab:mentions-gdpr-fadp}).
+To detect such mentions, we compiled multilingual term lists for both laws (e.g., ``DSGVO'' for the GDPR, or ``235.1,'' the FADP’s official compilation number; see Appendix~\ref{app:laws-terms} for the full list) and matched them against each policy.
+Across all groups, references to the GDPR are substantially more frequent than references to the FADP, including within Swiss-facing websites.
+Between August and October, mentions of the FADP increase in both Swiss-facing groups, whereas GDPR mentions remain stable.